Asociación de Scouts de Cuba: History

 In the 1950s, the membership badge was colored to match the flag of Cuba.

 In 1941, the ASC held its first national Jamboree in Havana.
 The second followed in 1948 in Cayo Conuco, Caibarién and the third in 1954 in Wajay celebrating the 40th anniversary of Scouting in Cuba.

 Dr. Rogelio Pina Estrada was a member of the World Scout Committee of the World Organization of the Scout Movement from 1949 until 1951.

 Salvador Fernández Beltrán D.J.C. of Matanzas was among the first in the Americas to receive Wood Badge training, at Gilwell Park, England.
 He was the first to receive honorary appointment as Deputy Camp Chief of Gilwell.
 With this influence, the Scouts of Cuba began to use short trousers like those worn by the English.
 Fernandez Beltrán was known for his work within the Scouts of Cuba, as well as assisting in the creation of the InterAmerican Scout Office, the divisional office of the World Scout Bureau of the World Organization of the Scout Movement, founded and maintained with headquarters in Havana from 1946 to 1960.
 At the beginning of the 1960s Fernandez Beltrán was appointed to the office of Deputy Secretary of the World Organization of the Scout Movement in Geneva, Switzerland.
 He retired to Venezuela where he died in 1987.

-In February 1953, the Third-Inter-American Scouyt Conference was held at La Habana.
+In February 1953, the Third-Inter-American Scout Conference was held at La Habana.
 In 1954, for the 40th anniversary of their foundation, the Scouts of Cuba celebrated with the Third National Jamboree Tercer Campamento Nacional de Patrullas in Wajay, Havana Province, attended by more than 1000 Scouts, including several neighboring countries.
 For this celebration, the Ministry of Communications issued Scout postage stamps.